 The most recent addition from Intel is the Pentium Gold G6400 processor.
 It contains two cores and four threads, similar to the Athlon 3000G.

-While the 1660 Super will technically operate with these CPUs, two cores are not enough for most games, resulting in inconsistent frame rates, crashes, and the inability to run some titles.
+While the 1660 Super will technically operate with these CPUs, more than two cores are needed for most games, resulting in inconsistent frame rates, crashes, and the inability to run some titles.

 Frequently Asked Questions:

-People have many questions in their minds about the best CPU for the 1660 super.
+People have many questions about the best CPU for the 1660 super.
 We will answer some of them in this section:

 What is the best CPU for the 1660 super?